RouaBenSlama/TP1-web-2/README.md

 ## Overview

 This project is a real-time chat application built using **React** and **Firebase**.
-The application allows users to create an account, authenticate securely, and cahat with other users.
+The application allows users to create an account, authenticate securely, and chat with other users.
 It also includes profile management features, enabling users to customize their profile picture and other information.
 The goal is to provide a user-friendly, intuitive experience with robust security features.

 ## Features